PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 ## Features

-The Protein Digestion Simulator program can be used to read a text file containing protein or peptide sequences (fasta format or delimited text) then output the data to a tab-delimited file.
-It can optionally digest the input sequences using trypsin or partial trpysin rules, and can add the predicted normalized elution time (NET) values for the peptides.
-It can also validate a fasta file, testing it against a set of rules that identify common formatting errors.
+The Protein Digestion Simulator program can be used to read a text file containing protein or peptide sequences (FASTA format or delimited text) then output the data to a tab-delimited file.
+It can optionally digest the input sequences using trypsin, partial trpysin, or various other enzymes, and can add the predicted normalized elution time (NET) values for the peptides.
+It can also validate a FASTA file, testing it against a set of rules that identify common formatting errors.

-As an alternative to digesting the peptides, one can read in a fasta file and create a new fasta file with all of the protein sequences reversed or even randomized.
+As an alternative to digesting the peptides, the software can read in a FASTA file and create a new FASTA file with all of the protein sequences reversed or even randomized.
 This new file can be the equivalent length of the original file, or can include just a subset of the original file.